Certification of Bottleneck Task Assignment with Shortest Path Criteria: Introduction

 \section{Introduction}

-Cooperative multi-robot systems provide great value in applications such as coordinated search and rescue, large-scale agriculture, and efficient transportation of people and goods.
+Cooperative multi-robot systems provide great value in applications such as coordinated search and rescue, large-scale agriculture, and efficient transportation.
 Given a group of robots with interchangeable goals, deciding which one is assigned to which goal is crucial for achieving a joint objective.
 For instance, in a search and rescue mission robots should be assigned to goal destinations such that all possible locations of distressed humans can be visited in a minimal amount of time.
-Apart from the obvious incentive to complete a cooperative mission at minimum cost or time, see e.g. \cite{Arslan2007JoDSMaCT,Nam2015ICRA}, an optimal goal assignment can also provide other benefits in regard to multi-robot coordination such as inter-agent collision-avoidance guarantees, \cite{Turpin2014AR,MacAlpine2015CoAI,Wood2020RAL}.

-If the costs of sending robots to goals are known, optimally deciding which robot should go to which goal corresponds to a well-studied problem called task assignment, see \cite{Pentico2007EJoOR,Burkard2012Book} for an overview.
+Apart from the obvious incentive to complete a cooperative mission at minimum cost or time, an optimal goal assignment can also provide other benefits for multi-robot coordination such as inter-agent collision-avoidance guarantees, \cite{Turpin2014AR,MacAlpine2015CoAI,Wood2020RAL}.
+If the costs of sending robots to goals are known, optimally deciding which robot should go to which goal corresponds to a well-studied problem called task assignment, see \cite{Burkard2012Book} for an overview.
 Typically, the costs are dependent on the lengths of the shortest paths between each robot and each goal.
-For instance, when the robots have the same constant velocity, minimising the shortest path is equivalent to minimising the travel time.
-When the robot environment contains obstacles, finding the shortest obstacle-avoiding path between two locations is an infinite dimension and challenging problem.
-Finite-dimensional optimisation-based formulations involve collision-avoidance constraints that are either smooth non-convex, see e.g.~\cite{Rosolia2017TCST, Zhang2021TCST} or mixed-integer, see e.g.~\cite{Schouwenaars2001ECC, Richards2002ACC}, and are NP-hard to solve to global optimality.
-There exist sampling-based approaches for shortest path search, see e.g. \cite{Kuwata2009TCST, Karaman2011IJRR}, but they are only guaranteed to converge to the optimal solution asymptotically as the number of samples and the computational complexity approach infinity.
+When the robots have the same constant velocity, minimising the shortest path is equivalent to minimising the travel time.

+When the environment contains obstacles, finding the shortest obstacle-avoiding path function that links two locations is an infinite-dimensional and challenging optimisation problem.
+Finite-dimensional formulations involve constraints that are either smooth non-convex, see e.g.~\cite{Zhang2021TCST} or mixed-integer, see e.g.~\cite{Marcucci2021Arxiv}.
+While these methods are powerful in finding good solutions, the problem is NP-hard to solve optimality.
+There exist sampling-based approaches for shortest path search, see e.g. \cite{Karaman2011IJRR}, but they only converge to an optimal solution asymptotically as the number of samples and the computational complexity approach infinity.
+The problem of multi-agent goal assignment to minimise the shortest obstacle-avoiding paths is therefore hard and understudied.